JacksonKaunismaa/neural-music/README.md

 - librosa must be installed https://github.com/librosa/librosa

 ## Training the network
-- In `data.py` we made a datapipeline to automatically load `wav` form data and convert them to spectrogram
+- In `data.py` we made a datapipeline to automatically load `.wav` form data and convert them to spectrogram and store them in `.csv` format

 ## Generating music